 Place the yeast, 2 teaspoons of the sugar and all of the milk into your thermomix bowl and cook for 2 minutes on 37 degrees, speed 1.
 Leave yeast mixture in bowl whilst you move onto the next steps.

-Add the flour, mixed spice, cinnamon, egg, butter and remaining sugar into the thermomix bowl.
-Mix for 15 seconds on speed 7 or until all ingredients have combined.
+Add the flour, mixed spice, cinnamon, egg, butter and remaining sugar into the Thermomix bowl.
+Mix for 15 seconds on speed 7 to combine ingredients.

 Add the raisins and currants to the bowl and combine for 3 minutes using the kneading function.